Frizio03/OperatingSystems/README.md

-# OperativeSystems
+# OperatingSystems

-This repository contains examples and the exercises about the operating systems teaching in the LT - Informatics Engineering - UNIMORE
+This repository contains examples and the exercises about the operating systems teaching into the LT - Informatics Engineering - UNIMORE

 >[!WARNING]
 >